 The 1968 Paris-Nice tried an innovation with the Meilleur Descendeur prize for the fastest rider down, appropriately sponsored by a ski manufacturer.
 Thankfully for rider safety this downhill innovation didn’t survive.

 It’s long been a place to spot emerging riders given there’s no way to hide on a steep climb.
-In 2009 an unknown rider called Chris Froome placed third behind Juan-Mauricio Soler and David Moncoutié with the Frenchman taking one of his four wins on this mountain, the record.
+In 2009 an unknown rider called Chris Froome placed third behind Juan-Mauricio Soler and David Moncoutié with the Frenchman taking one of his four wins on this mountain, in the Tour méditerranéen, the record.
 The last winner was Jean-Christophe Péraud who took the summit finish in his dream season which included his Tour de France podium finish.

 Forgotten climbs: the Mont du Chat, the Col du Granon, the Luitel, Mont Cenis and Col de Braus are examples of names that have featured in the Tour de France and other races only to vanish from the collective memory.
 The Mont du Chat probably terrified half the peloton while the Col de Braus was a regular in many races with 29 appearances in the Tour de France alone until it stopped in 1961.
 Other names like Guzet-Neige, Orcières-Merlette and the Puy de Dôme haven’t been used for decades but live on in memories as they’ve been associated with legendary tales.
 They can still play a role today, much like Pra-Loup where the Tour de France returned last summer and dined out on nostalgia of Thévenet and Merckx.

 Travel and access: Toulon has road and rail connections but sits in between Marseille and the Côte d’Azur which have better connections.
 The area used to be popular for pre-season training camps with pro teams but like some races this has been displaced elsewhere.
 The weather is often sunny but the Mistral wind can be savage.